 MSRP $400 (REI)

 Did you know that pets enjoy bike rides as well?
-You can now include your animal friends with the Burley Tail Wagon bike trailer that easily doubles as a stroller.
+You can now include your animal friends with the Burley Tail Wagon pull-behind trailer that easily doubles as a stroller for kids.

 Tail Wagon is advertised for one animal with a maximum weight capacity of 75 lbs.
 However, if you have smaller puppers, I don’t see why you wouldn’t be able to fit two of them and take them on an adventure.